Lenoir County deputy released from hospital after being shot, standoff continues

 K-9 officer Steven Key, 30, was shot in the neck and taken to the hospital.
 He has since been released.

 Deputies are continuing to respond to a standoff situation with the suspect on Friday morning.
-The suspect is at home with a dog.
-There are no hostages.
+Deputies are looking for the suspect, Robert Strother.
+There were no hostages.

+Strother is charged with attempted first-degree murder, assault with deadly weapon with intent to kill and inflict serious injury, discharging a weapon in an occupied dwelling and possession of firearm by felon.

+Lenoir County officials said Strother is not in the mobile home on Lang Skinner Road.
+However, a man and a woman were arrested on unrelated charges after being found inside a nearby building.
+Law enforcement has set up a parameter and Sheriff Ronnie Ingram believes Strother is within the area.

 Key is recovering at home.